Druig

 Druig is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in The Eternals #11 (May 1977) and was created by Jack Kirby.
-He is depicted as a member of the superhuman race, the Eternals.
+He is depicted as a member of the superhuman race the Eternals.

 Druig was portrayed by Barry Keoghan in the Marvel Cinematic Universe film Eternals (2021).

 Publication history

 Druig first appeared in The Eternals #11 (May 1977) and was created by Jack Kirby.

 Fictional character biography

 Druig is the son of Valkin and cousin to Ikaris.

-In modern times, Druig served as an agent of the KGB in Russia and found he enjoyed torturing people.
-When Ziran the Tester came through Polaria, Druig planned to slay him using "the Weapon" which he learned of by torturing his cousin Ikaris, but Ikaris disintegrated Druig before he could fire the Weapon.
-His body was recovered by the Celestials and put into everlasting containment at the Desecration Annex.
+In modern times, Druig serves as an agent of the KGB in Russia and finds that he enjoys torturing people.
+Druig plans to kill Ziran the Tester, but Ikaris disintegrates Druig before he can attack.